tom-seddon/beeblink/docs/tech.md

 - $01...$5f - ordinary response, sent in response to an ordinary request
-- $70...$7f - speculative responses, sent following on from an ordinary response, sent in advance to be cached or held in a FIFO or something.
+- $70...$7f - speculative responses, sent following on from an ordinary response with a payload of 1 or more bytes, sent in advance to be cached or held in a FIFO or something.
+Speculative responses must also themselves have a 1+-byte payload.
 These responses are not guaranteed to arrive

 Response type $04 is the error response, indicating that the BBC should produce a BRK message containin the supplied text.